 joshua@linux-mint:~$ sudo gpg --no-default-keyring --keyring /usr/share/keyrings/ubuntuzilla.gpg --keyserver keyserver.ubuntu.com --recv-keys 2667CA5C gpg: keybox '/usr/share/keyrings/ubuntuzilla.gpg' created gpg: key B7B9C16F2667CA5C: public key "Daniel Folkinshteyn (Ubuntuzilla signing key) <email@example.com>" imported gpg: Total number processed: 1 gpg: imported: 1

-Now import the APT repository using the following command.
+Having successfully imported the key, proceed to import the APT repository using the following command:

 printf 'deb [signed-by=/usr/share/keyrings/ubuntuzilla.gpg] https://downloads.sourceforge.net/project/ubuntuzilla/mozilla/apt all main\n' | sudo tee /etc/apt/sources.list.d/ubuntuzilla.list

 This command adds the SeaMonkey APT repository to your system’s list of software sources, enabling the

 apt package manager to fetch SeaMonkey from the right location.

 Step 4: Updating the APT Cache for SeaMonkey on Linux Mint

 Having added a new APT source, run a quick APT update to refresh your package lists.
 This step ensures that your system is aware of the newly available SeaMonkey packages: